Joewus12345/openai-support-agent-demo/README.md

 - Edit prompts, initial message and model in `config/constants.ts`
 - Edit available functions in `config/tools-list.ts`
 - Edit functions logic in `config/functions.ts`
+- Use the `get_about_us` tool to retrieve text from the company website
 - (optional) Edit the demo data in `config/demoData.ts`

 You can also customize the endpoints in the `/api` folder to call your own backend or external services.